EsmereldaThompson/PX428-Ising-Model-Simulation/README.md

 MathWorks Physics Team (2025).
 Ising Model and Metropolis Algorithm (https://www.mathworks.com/matlabcentral/fileexchange/62194-ising-model-and-metropolis-algorithm), MATLAB Central File Exchange.
 Retrieved April 22, 2025.

 I would also like to provide credit to the GNU Scientfic Library Manual for its extensive information and example code snipets on implementing thier random number generation libary :
-M. G. et al, GNU Scientific Libary Reference Manual, Vol. 3rd Ed.
+M. G. et al, GNU Scientific Library Reference Manual, Vol. 3rd Ed.
 (ISBN 0954612078) .

 Finally this code was put together very quickly in order to meet a dealine.
 As a result I have not have time to remove code dupliation or create an elegant link to the heatmap plotter code.